jules2689/trudeau/docs/2020-04-18/post_news.md

 I'm with CBC news.
 B.c. is talking about, perhaps, easing up some of therestrictions next month is thenumber of hospitalizations andcases go down.
-At a federal level, what is thebar that we have to meet inorder to relax some of theamericas?cases?
+At a federal level, what is thebar that we have to meet inorder to relax some of theamericas? cases?